 RSPCA Approved Good Food Series - Embracing the standards

-“All free range chicken and turkey sold at Woolworths is accredited by Free Range Egg and Poultry Australia (FREPA).
+“All free-range chicken and turkey sold at Woolworths is accredited by Free Range Egg and Poultry Australia (FREPA).
 Routine auditing is performed by qualified independent auditors to ensure farms and processing facilities meet the required FREPA Standards, which are based on best practice and animal welfare for commercial free range farming.”
-FREPA Australia
+Alan Murray, President of FREPA

 In 2015 we stopped selling caged eggs under the Woolworths brand.
-This means 100% of Woolworths branded whole eggs are cage-free; laid by hens free from close confinement.
-We are continuing our work towards using only cage free eggs as an ingredient in Own Brand products by 2025.
-We are also committed to be cage free by 2025 in relation to all supplier branded eggs and in the year to date we have seen a 6.7% decline in caged egg sales.
+This means 100% of Woolworths Brand whole eggs are cage-free, laid by hens free from close confinement.
+We are continuing our work towards using only cage-free eggs as an ingredient in Own Brand products by 2025.
+We are also committed to all supplier branded whole shell eggs being cage-free by 2025.

 We are proud to report that we have been awarded the Compassion In World Farming (CIWF) Good Egg Award in 2019 for our commitment to ending the sale of caged eggs and caged egg products in our stores.

 All our beef, lamb and pork is sourced by our dedicated Woolworths GreenStock expert Livestock Team across Australia.
 Our livestock team are based regionally across Australia and, between them, have over 250 years of experience, spending most of their time out on the farm with our producers.
 Many of our farmers have supplied Woolworths for many generations and are focused on good animal welfare as well as providing a consistent, high quality product.
 Our Woolworths livestock procurement team are all highly experienced in livestock production, animal handling and animal welfare and hold the relevant independent training requirements in animal welfare.